-☐ Immunization Clearance (to be completed by September 7th)
+☐ Immunization Clearance (to be completed by September 6th)

 Luskin Social Welfare requires that every student obtain a health clearance in order to protect both the student and his/her clients from infection.
 Some placements require students to have their health clearance requirements taken care of before they begin their internship - this means all vaccinations, including the first two installments of the Hepatitis B vaccine (which is administered in three separate shots over a six month period).
 Therefore, it is advisable that students begin receiving their vaccinations immediately.
-Students who fail to get health clearances will have holds placed on their records and will not be allowed to enroll in winter classes.
+Students who fail to complete their health clearance may not be allowed to begin their field placement on time and will have a hold place on their records which may prevent them from enrolling in Winter classes.